Nusantara: Indonesia's green dream or ecological nightmare? – DW – 09/03/2024

 Indonesian President Joko Widodo, also known as Jokowi, led the August 17 ceremony with President-elect Prabowo Subianto, who is due to assume office next month.

-Nusantara is expected to be a green city built with the circular economic concept aimed at eliminating waste and fostering the continual use of resources.
+Nusantara is expected to be a green city built with a circular economic concept aimed at eliminating waste and fostering the continual use of resources.

 Environmentalists have warned of potential ecological disaster caused by building a capital city in one of the world's biggest stretches of rainforest which houses some rare and endangered species, including orangutans, proboscis monkeys and clouded leopards.